codio/knowledge/source/instructors/setupcourses/course-contact.rst

-- Select the course, go to the **Admin** area and **Edit Details** where you can then enter the text and URL's to direct students to when they use any of the Contact us options.
+- Select the course, go to the **Course Details** area and **Add Support URLS** where you can then enter the text and URL's to direct students to when they use any of the Contact us options.

   .. image:: /img/classcontacturl.png
      :alt: Course contact url